 Are employers required to provide safety training to their employees?

-OSHA requires employers to provide training to workers who face hazards on the job.
+OSHA requires employers to train workers who face hazards on the job.
 OSHA offers many resources to employers to better understand the requirements and train their employees.

 The OSHA Outreach Training Program offers basic and advanced safety and health hazards training.
-The OSHA Training Institute (OTI) Education Centers are a group of non-profit organizations authorized by OSHA to provide workers with occupational safety and health training nationwide.
+The OSHA Training Institute (OTI) Education Centers are a group of non-profit organizations authorized by OSHA to provide workers with nationwide occupational safety and health training.

 Which OSHA standards cover workplace safety?
 What are all OSHA regulations and standards?